-It’s no secret that Perth has a love for double brick homes, but more clients are interested in using steel frames when building.
-Both methods have their merits, so let’s find out more about each.
+It’s no secret that Perth has a love for double brick homes, but more West Australians are interested in using steel frames when building.
+Both methods have their merits, so let’s find out more about each building material so you can make the right decision for your new home!

 Houses that use double brick construction typically have two layers of external bricks with a cavity in between them.
 Bricks are also used for the internal walls before being plastered and painted.

-It is common for double course bricks to be used throughout a new home.
-This is because they are cheaper than using single course bricks that were the normal practice.
+It is common for double course bricks to be used throughout a new home in Perth.
+This is because they are cheaper than using single course bricks which were the normal practice.

 Majority of Perth residents are familiar with a double brick home (and we tend to stick with what we know)